 (NCBI-index: 749652)

 Like its congeners, the Golden Twin-spot (Chrysodeixis chalcites) holds its wings roof-shaped in the rest position.
 A visible crest can be seen on the top of the thorax and a second small crest a little further back.
-The forewing is pinkish or brownish gray and has a varying golden glow.
+The forewing is pinkish or brownish-grey and has a varying golden glow.
 In the center of the wing is a visible silver spot, usually divided in two, with a spur in the direction of the wing base.
 A specific, but not always visible, feature is a black mark in the fringe midway down the trailing edge of the forewing.
-The flight period of this moth, which is normal in Southern Europe and in tropical Africa, is from June to November and the wingspan is 33-44mm.
+The flight period of this moth, which is normal in Southern Europe and tropical Africa, is from June to the end of Oktober and the wingspan is 33-44mm.
 Host plant: vegetables and fruit trees.
 Dutch name: Turkse uil.
-Frisian name: –
+Frisian name:

 Genus: Diachrysia